London’s Metropolitan Police placed under special measures amid failures

 “We hope the additional scrutiny of special measures will result in permanent change in the force’s culture and practices.”

-It is also the second force to be placed on special measures in recent years.
-The watchdog placed Greater Manchester Police on the “engage” process in 2020 after it failed to report 80,000 crimes.
+It is the second force to be placed on special measures in recent years.
+The watchdog placed Greater Manchester Police in the Engage process in 2020 after it failed to report 80,000 crimes.

-London mayor Sadiq Khan, who previously withdrew his support for Dame Cressida after urging for improvements to be made, also welcomed the decision.
+Mina Smallman, the mother of murdered sisters Nicole Smallman and Bibaa Henry, said it was “better late than never” for the Met to be entered in the process.

-“A series of appalling scandals have not only exposed deep cultural problems but have damaged the confidence of Londoners in the capital’s police service,” he said in a statement.
+She has been critical of the force after two constables were jailed for sharing images of her daughter’s bodies on WhatsApp.

 A spokesman for the Met said: “We recognise the cumulative impact of events and problems that the Met is dealing with.
 We understand the impact this has had on communities and we share their disappointment.